aragon/osx/packages/contracts/docs/osx/02-how-to-guides/02-plugin-development/03-non-upgradeable-plugin/03-setup.md

 ### 2. How to initialize the Plugin Setup contract

-Each `PluginSetup` contract is deployed only once and we will publish a separate `PluginSetup` contract for each version.
+Each `PluginSetup` contract is deployed only once and we will publish a separate `PluginSetup` instance for each version.
 Accordingly, we instantiate the `implementation` contract via Solidity's `new` keyword as deployment with the minimal proxy pattern would be more expensive in this case.

 ```solidity
 // SPDX-License-Identifier: AGPL-3.0-or-later